Ayush19-01/GCI-Reverse-WHOIS/README.md

 ## Uses of Reverse WHOIS:

-1. Reverse Whois can be used to identify potantial trademark infringements by searching for all domains registered by a known offender.
+1. Reverse Whois can be used to identify potential trademark infringements by searching for all domains registered by a known offender.

 2. Comapnies can track their companies domain name portfolio over time to identify new domains registered by users in your organisation.